franklu2014/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

 If the time and resource permit, I would like to try deep learning algorithms with both HyperDrive and AutoML.
-As deep learning algorithms are known to discover the non-linear relations between features and lables, it will be intersting to see if deep learning algorithms can outperform traditional ML models in this project.
+As deep learning algorithms are known to discover the non-linear relations between features and lables, it will be intersting to see if the non-linear relations discovered by deep learning models can lead to a higher accuracy than traditional models.

-Another improvement is about HyperDrive configuration.
+Another improvement is about hyperparameter tunning.
 From some online research, it seems that hyperparameter sampling can have 2 stages: the first stage uses RandomParameterSampling for initial hyperparameter search, and then the second stage uses BayesianParameterSampling to refine the search for the best hyperparameter.
-In addition, we can try another classification algorithm, such as RandomForester.
-I'd like to see if the refined 2-stage hyperparameter tuning combined with a different algorithm can beat AutoML.
+Because the 'no' class appears more frequently than the 'yes' class, we may also include the `class_weight` hyperparameter in HyperDriveConfig.
+With the additional hyperparameter and refined 2-stage tuning, we might be able to find the best set of hyperparameters and have a LogisticRegression model performing perfectly for this dataset.

 ## Proof of cluster clean up